keslingmj/RNASeq/FDR_and_Replicates.md

 In order to simulate more realistic data, we'll first look at examples of actual RNA-Seq data obtained from healthy breast and breast cancer because breast cancer a well- studied disease, and it gives us a chance to compare variability between healthy (control) samples and between diseased samples.

-In order to facilitate obtaining RNA-Seq data samples without RNA degradation or 5'- or 3'- end bias, I focused on samples that passed the QC-pipeline of Wang, et. al. *DOI: 10.1038/sdata.2018.61*, which looked at cross-study normalization of many cancer and healthy patient samples.
+In order to facilitate obtaining RNA-Seq data samples without RNA degradation or 5'- or 3'- end bias, I focused on samples that passed the QC-pipeline of [Wang, et. al.](https://dx.doi.org/10.1038/sdata.2018.61), which looked at cross-study normalization of many cancer and healthy patient samples.
 The cancer samples are originally from the TCGA project and the healthy samples are originally from the GTEX project.

 #### Downloading the Wang Datasets